 [written 2006-07]

 In 199# the City evicted the Silo occupiers.
-By 200# the Silos had been converted into one of Amsterdam's most expensive sets of housing blocks.
-The Old and New Silos were gutted - their uniquely strange interiors destroyed and the husks partitioned into a multitude of rectangular concrete spaces; windowed, doored, staired & shafted with lifts - as utilitarian and mean, boorish and cynically crude, as a suburban speculator's 1960s office-block.
+By 2002 the Silos had been converted into one of Amsterdam's most expensive sets of housing blocks.
+The Old and New Silos were gutted - their uniquely strange interiors destroyed and the husks partitioned into a multitude of rectangular concrete spaces; windowed, doored, staired, and shafted with lifts - almost as utilitarian and mean, boorish and cynically crude as a suburban speculator's 1960s office-block.
 The location alone ensured value.

 The Silos' dijk became a steel-fronted asphalt-topped box, diagrammed for car parking, with a facade-fringing plank pavement for the softer needs of human soles.
-At its north end a brand new housing block was made, straddling the water, and (it is said) referencing via its chequered facades the chance-order and vicarious visual entertainment of stacked shipping containers (an irony: both aesthetic and social ?).
-This chunk of wit slightly breaks the tedium of visual and physical simplicity and cleanness.
+At its north end a brand new housing block was made (designed by MVRDV - finished 2002), straddling the water, and (it is said) referencing via its checkered facades the chance-order and vicarious visual entertainment of stacked shipping containers (an irony: both aesthetic and social?).
+This chunk of architectural wit slightly breaks the tedium of visual and physical simplicity and cleanness.

 "SILODAM": DIJK SHOP-FRONT